 · Bolt heads were rough graded into size groups before finishing – these were overlapping for actual size and were a quick reference.
 Plotted below are my inventory notes from having sold over 200 No4 Rifle bolt heads - plotted by actual head length, indicated reference "size" and the factory that made them.
 You can achieve the same target length with bolt heads size marked as "0, 1 and 2" - such as the 0.633 example.
 This also indicates what I have experienced in the market obtaining certain sizes by maker - Ill keep my eye out for more and add them.

-· Armorers would allow a rifle to pass with a size 2 bolt head fitted if it passed headspace.
+Armorers would allow a rifle to pass with a size 2 bolt head fitted if it passed headspace.
 Instead of working up to a size 3 – they would change the bolt body to go back to unworn lugs and retain a size 2 max bolt head.
-Size 3 bolt heads were held in stock and never issued – they appeal to the north American after-market users – see points above..
+Size 3 bolt heads were held in stock and rarely issued – they appeal to the north American after-market users – see points above..
 I have observed one rifle with a No3 bolt head fitted - the bolt handle serial number had a "A" suffice - which indicated a non standard part.
 The rifle serial number did not have this suffix though.

 · Another North American myth is that all Lee Enfield's have bad headspace as surplused and this can be tightened by turning the bolt head a whole turn.
 This puts excess pressure on the lugs and can shear them – if it allows the bolt to close at all – the bolt head is unsupported and misaligned.
 I’ve seen several rifles at shows in this “bolt head turned out” condition – I have also been asked to replace bolt bodies with the short bolt lug shorn off.

 · Bolt assemblies were dedicated and serialized to the rifle – because of the variation of the fore end, trigger guard and the trigger on the sear – they were all hand fitted in the following sequence: